surfacesyntacticud/guidelines/content/docs/general_guideline/Upos/_index.md

 # Upos

-In SUD, we use the same tagset of part of speech as UD :
+In SUD, we use the same tagset of part of speech as UD:
 - [ADJ](./ADJ.md): adjective
 - [ADP](./ADP.md): adposition
 - [ADV](./ADV.md): adverb